Generative AI Architecture Explained: A Visual Guide to AI Model Layers and Design

 Example: DALL-E 2 – High-quality image generation.

-Recurrent Neural Network(RNN) or Long Short term Memory have the Generative AI architecture which is sensitive to the sequence of data, making them very ideal for tasks where previous data states are crucial for determining the next state.
-This architecture generates output using the sequential data, which makes it very beneficial for tasks like content generation where the previous sentence has great impact in predicting the next one.
+Recurrent Neural Network(RNN) or Long Short term Memory have the Generative AI architecture, which is sensitive to the sequence of data, making them very ideal for tasks where previous data states are crucial for determining the next state.
+This architecture generates output using the sequential data, which makes it very beneficial for tasks like content generation where the previous sentence has a great impact in predicting the next one.

 Example: Google - early neural machine translation (NMT) models using RNNs.

-“As it is expected from the Generative AI architecture to deliver quality responses which are factually correct and realistic, but in order to be able to contribute these outputs the model requires high end computational and storage resources, which might be expensive” (Bubeck et al., 2023).
+“As it is expected from the Generative AI architecture to deliver quality responses which are factually correct and realistic, but to be able to contribute these outputs the model requires high end computational and storage resources, which might be expensive” (Bubeck et al., 2023).

 Muhammad Harris, CTO of Centrox AI, is a visionary leader in AI and ML with 25+ impactful solutions across health, finance, computer vision, and more.
 Committed to ethical and safe AI, he drives innovation by optimizing technologies for quality.